Know whether today is a good day to open the hive.

 Generic weather doesn't speak bee.

-Most weather apps will tell you it's 72 and sunny.
-They won't tell you the 20-mph gusts could close your inspection window by noon, or that a regional nectar flow is tapering, or that Thursday's freeze is the one to watch for your hives.
+Weather apps tell you if it will rain.
+Beehiveful tells you if you should open the hive — whether 20-mph gusts could close your inspection window by noon, a regional nectar flow is tapering, or Thursday's freeze is the one to watch for your hives.

 Without that read, inspections get skipped, notes stay on paper, and the season goes by in guesses.